 Rafael Nadal at his career low

-- He was the ninth player to won his first ATP match before age of 16.
+- He was the ninth player to win his first ATP match before age of 16.
 He defeats Ramón Delgado in April 2002, when he was just 15 years and 10 months old.

-- In 2003 during, he debut to Wimbledon and became youngest man to reach the third round since Boris Becker in 1984 who currently coaching Novak Djokovic.
+- In 2003 during, he debuts to Wimbledon and became the youngest man to reach the third round since Boris Becker in 1984 who currently coaching Novak Djokovic.

-- In 2004 By beating world No. 2 Andy Roddick in Davis Cup and became youngest player ever who won single at an age of 18 years and 6 month.
+- In 2004 By beating world No. 2 Andy Roddick in Davis Cup and became the youngest player ever who won single at an age of 18 years and 6 months.

 - In 2005 he reached to final of Miami Masters where he lost to World No. 1 Roger Federer.

 - Nadal won Barcelona open, Monte Carlo Masters and Rome Masters in 2005.
 He became world number 5 after these victories.
 He also won 24 consecutive singles match and broke the record of Andre Agassi of consecutive wins of his age.

 - He defeats Roger Federer again in 2005 French Open in the semi-final.
 He won 2005 French Open after defeat Mariano Puerta in the final, he becoming the second male player to win the French Open on his first attempt after Mats Wilander.

 - After winning 2005 French open he became fist teenager to win Grand slam at age 19.
 He became World No. 3 after that win.